jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

 (2) A borrower is liable to pay a late filing penalty if— (a) the Commissioner notified the borrower or gave public notice in accordance with subsection (1); and (b) the declaration is not completed and filed within 30 days of the date of the notification or notice.
-(3) The late filing penalty for a borrower with net income— (a) below $100,000 is $50:
+(3) The late filing penalty for a borrower with adjusted net income or net pre-taxed income— (a) below $100,000 is $50:
   (b) between $100,000 and $1,000,000 (both figures inclusive) is $250:
   (c) above $1,000,000 is $500.
 (4) A borrower is not liable to pay a late filing penalty under both this section and under section 139A of the Tax Administration Act 1994 for the same declaration.
-(5) In this section, declaration means—
-  (a) a declaration of pre-taxed income:
+(5) In this section and section 156, declaration means— (a) a declaration of pre-taxed income:
   (b) a notification of a borrower's annual gross income and annual total deductions under section 114.

 ### 156 Due dates for payment of late filing penalty
 A borrower who is liable to pay a late filing penalty must pay that penalty on or before the later of the following dates:
   (a) the date that is 60 days after the date of the notification or notice given to the borrower under section 155(1):
-  (b) if the borrower does not have an extension of time to file a return of income under section 37 of the Tax Administration Act 1994, the date in column B of the table in Part A of Schedule 3 of the Income Tax Act 2007 that corresponds to the month of the borrower's balance date:
+  (b) if the borrower does not have an extension of time to make a declaration under section 75 or 114A, the date in column B of the table in Part A of Schedule 3 of the Income Tax Act 2007 that corresponds to the month of the borrower's balance date:
-  (c) if the borrower does have an extension of time to file a return of income under section 37 of the Tax Administration Act 1994, the date in column F of the table in Part A of Schedule 3 of the Income Tax Act 2007 that corresponds to the month of the borrower's balance date.
+  (c) if the borrower does have an extension of time to make a declaration under section 75 or 114A, the date in column F of the table in Part A of Schedule 3 of the Income Tax Act 2007 that corresponds to the month of the borrower's balance date.

 **Student loan shortfall penalties**